Spain joins calls for EU action on propaganda

 It also asked: "How can we best combine these activities with a more long term focus on resilience and the objective to strengthen independent media and journalism?".

-The debate comes after eight member states urged EU foreign affairs chief Federica Mogherini to build up the counter-propaganda cell in her service.
+The debate comes after eight member states urged EU foreign service chief Federica Mogherini to build up the counter-propaganda cell in her service.

-The team of 20 seconded diplomats and officials in her East, Western Balkans, and South Stratcom offices, which has no budget of its own, is tasked with pushing back against Russia's estimated €1.2 billion propaganda machine, as well as against Islamist radicalisation.
+The team of 20 seconded diplomats and officials in her East, Western Balkans, and South Stratcom offices, which has no budget of its own, is tasked with pushing back against Russia's €1.2 billion propaganda machine as well as against Islamist radicalisation.

 The call for more resources came from the foreign ministers of Croatia, the Czech Republic, Latvia, Lithuania, Poland, Romania, Sweden, and the UK.